tfabris/Close-Encounters-of-the-Third-Kind-Scanner-Effect/Close Encounters of the Third Kind - Scanner Effect.md

 (and because I asked very nicely), I was able to get in touch with Robert Swarthe, the animator who was specifically mentioned in Ray's book as the one who made the black patterns.
-Robert put me in touch with Scott Squires and Dennis Muren as well, who photographed and worked on other aspects of the scenes.
+Robert put me in touch with Scott Squires and Dennis Muren as well, who photographed and worked on the scenes.

 Robert, Scott, and Dennis have been awesome.
 They supplied the photos below, and Robert even made an animated diagram, also included below.
 They took the time